post2web/DDSCaseStudy1/Analysis.md

 ## [1] 5
 ```
 ##Conclusion
 There are many factors that influence a country's GDP and overall prosperity.
 This data analysis effort looks at GDP and the categories of Income Group as provided by the World Bank data.
 Many thing were looked at in this analysis of Gross Domestic Products of different contries around the world.
 This took multiple steps to get here.

 The first thing we had to do was get the data in a clean a usable format.
-The cleaning and merging of the different dataframes left us with some incomplete records so we had to determine the number of usable records before we could go further into this study, we had 189 usable records.
+The cleaning and merging of the different dataframes left us with some incomplete records so we had to determine the number of usable records before we could go further into this study, we had 189 usable records.<br/>

 It was then time to look into specific question, we wanted to look at a specific data point from the data when ordered in a decending order, finding the 13th nation from the top when sorted in decending order is St. Kitts and Nevis.
 Afterwards, we wanted to see amoungst the OECD and nonOECD groups was there a difference in their GDP, where we say the OECD high income group has a higher average GDP than the nonOECD high income gruop.
 We then wanted to visualized the data.
 Finally after seeing the data we were courious about how strong GDP is in the OECD scoring and checked the number of nations in the top 38 GDPs that were ranked in the OECD lower middle income group, which is 5.

 ###Conclusion

 There are many factors that influence a country's GDP and overall prosperity.
 This data analysis effort looks at GDP and the categories of Income Group as provided by the World Bank data.
 The Income Group is made up of High Income: non OECD; High Income: OECD, Upper Middle Income; Lower Middle Income; and Low Income.
-All conclusions were measured in millions of USD$.
+All conclusions were measured in millions of USD$.<br/>

 Initial testing of this data includes a t-test, scatterplot and histogram of GDP.
 For the mean GDP t-test, we reject the null hypothesis that GDP = 0 based on a 95% confidence level that the true GDP mean is between $170,839.4 Million and $588,353.7 Million (pvalue = 0.0004264).

 ```r